 Sign-in Sheets.
 Sign-in sheets in departments or clinics that primarily see and treat patients with mental health, substance abuse, communicable disease, or other particularly sensitive conditions must be structured in a manner so that subsequent signers cannot identify previous signers.
 No sign-in sheets in any department or clinic may require patients to disclose PHI beyond their names.

 Destruction Standards.
 PHI must be discarded in a manner that protects the confidentiality of such information.
-Paper and other printed materials containing PHI shall be destroyed or cross-cut shredded so that it cannot be read or reconstructed.
-Health Care Components are encouraged to obtain and use locked recycling bins from one of the University’s approved recycling vendors.
+Paper and other printed materials containing PHI shall be destroyed or cross-cut shredded so that they cannot be read or reconstructed.
+Health Care Components may also obtain and use locked recycling bins from one of the University’s approved recycling vendors.
 Magnetic media and diskettes containing PHI shall be overwritten, reformatted, or destroyed pursuant to industry standards (available from IT Security.)
 Hard drives and other electronic devices shall be destroyed or managed in accordance with applicable Security and HIPAA Security policies.

 B. Physical Safeguards.

 Paper Records.
 Documents containing PHI must be stored or filed in such a way as to avoid access by unauthorized persons.
-Some type of physical barrier must be used to protect paper records from unauthorized access.
+Some type of reasonable physical barrier must be used to protect paper records from unauthorized access.
 Documents containing PHI on attended desks, counters, or nurses’ stations must be placed face down or positioned in a manner that prevents access by unauthorized persons.
 Paper records shall be secured when the area is unattended.

 Storage.
 Paper records that contain PHI and are stored outside of the Health Care Component must be inventoried and stored in a secure, University-approved facility.
 The Health Care Component shall maintain a log of who has access to the stored records and have in place a procedure for terminating access when employment ends.
 (See Procedures for Storing Protected Health Information on the HIPAA FAQ page.)

 Removal.
 Workforce Members shall not remove documents containing PHI from the University premises solely for their convenience.
 Workforce Members may remove such documents from University premises when necessary for Treatment, Payment, or Operations or Required by Law.
-Any such documents that must be removed from University premises shall be checked out according to applicable Health Care Component policies or procedures, which must be in writing, and must be returned soon as they are no longer needed for that purpose.
+Any such documents that must be removed from University premises shall be checked out according to applicable Health Care Component policies or procedures, which must be in writing, and must be returned as soon as they are no longer needed for that purpose.
 The security and return of the documents checked out or removed are the sole responsibility of the person who removed them.

 Documents containing PHI that are removed from University premises must not be left unattended in places in which unauthorized persons can gain access, legally or otherwise.
-They must not be left unattended in the passenger compartment of automobiles, for example.
+They must not be left unattended in the passenger compartment of automobiles, for example, or in common areas.

 Escorting Visitors and Patients.
-To ensure they do not have unauthorized access to PHI, visitors and patients must be escorted and/or monitored when on University premises where PHI is located or where patients are being seen
+To ensure they do not have unauthorized access to PHI, during business hours, visitors and patients must be escorted and/or monitored when on University premises where PHI is located or where patients are being seen.
+After hours access must be escorted or monitored, as appropriate based on the premises and the PHI stored on the premises.

 Persons who are not employed by the Health Care Component, including but not limited to pharmaceutical representatives and service providers, shall not be in areas in where patients are being seen or where PHI is located, without appropriate supervision.